- Mutual Fund Flight-to-Liquidity

 Work in Progress

-- Short-selling and liquidity co-movement (with Massimo Massa and Søren Hvidkjær)
+- Do short-sellers help mutual fund managers in managing (co)-illiquidity? (with Massimo Massa and Søren Hvidkjær)

 - Political uncertainty and the value of debt (with Agatha Murgoci)